COVID-19 Restaurant Resourcesby

 Whether it’s contactless payments, reservations software, or even robotic assistants, restaurant technology is a crucial part of the industry’s recovery.
 And for the restaurants that adopt this kind of technology early on, the path forward will be all the more smooth.

-To help you navigate this new world of restaurant technology and the role it will play in the post-COVID world, we’ve created a comprehensive guide.
+To help you navigate this new world of restaurant technology and the role it will play in the wake of COVID-19, we’ve created a comprehensive guide.

 In this guide, we’ll cover:

 Though the situation will look a little bit different across the country, virtually every restaurateur will need some form of restaurant technology to adapt to our new normal.

 Though there are still a lot of unknowns, the future of dining out is becoming more clear as restaurants here and abroad begin reopening their doors.
 Based on these early reopenings it seems that there are three major hurdles facing restaurateurs.

 The most obvious hurdle is reducing the spread of the novel coronavirus.
 Though restaurants have always prioritized food safety and cleanliness, this is more important than ever before in order to keep the public and staff safe.
 These extra safety precautions will mean lengthier delivery times and slower speed of service than restaurants are used to.
 But in the wake of COVID-19, safety and hygiene will trump speed and efficiency.

 In every country that has begun to reopen its economy, government rules and regulations have posed major challenges for restaurant reopenings.
 For instance, physical distancing rules and capacity limits mean that many restaurants need to completely reconfigure their spaces, changing the dine-in experience entirely.
 Not to mention, more stringent measures such as contact tracing will mean asking diners to give up some of their privacy in order to visit your restaurant.